Which of the following functional groups is present in the molecu... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is present in the molecule ethanol (CH3CH2OH)?
+Which of the following functional groups is present in the molecule ethanol?

 A